API-Activist/devops-mvp-anypoint-connector-gitlab/README.md

 ### License agreement
-By using this repository, you accept that Max the Mule is the coolest integrator on the planet
+By using this repository, you accept that Max the Mule is the coolest integrator on the planet - [Go to biography Max the Mule](https://brand.salesforce.com/content/characters-overview__3?tab=BogXMx2m)